Do kittens sleep a lot? How to get a kitten to sleep at night

 However, from the age of around 8-12 weeks, you should find that that has reduced a little to around 18 hours a day.
 This is the same kind of pattern you can expect your feline friend to follow right into adulthood too.

-Although it’s not a concern if a kitten or cat is asleep pretty much all of the time, if you notice that they are lethargic or low in energy when they are awake, then this can be a sign of concern - keep an eye on them and of course take them to a vet if you are particularly worried.
+Although it’s not necessarily a concern if a kitten or cat is asleep pretty much all of the time, (if that is normal for them and as long as they are easily rousable), if you notice that they are lethargic or low in energy when they are awake, then this can be a sign of concern - keep an eye on them and of course take them to a vet if you are particularly worried.

 Should I let my kitten sleep all day?

-You should never wake up your sleeping kitten if you can avoid it, especially when the cat is new to your home as disturbing its sleep can cause anxiety and fear when they’re still settling in.
+Try not to wake your sleeping kitten if you can avoid it, unless you are concerned about them.
+This is especially important when the cat is new to your home as disturbing their sleep can cause anxiety and fear when they’re still settling in.

 When you’re still trying to get your kitten used to you and your home, it can be a good idea to stay in the same room as the sleeping kitten, but doing something calm and quiet so as not to disturb them.
-Something like watching TV at a low volume, or reading, gives them the opportunity to snooze and nap while you’re still there, and a bond to build.
+Something like watching TV at a low volume, or reading, gives them the opportunity to snooze and nap while you’re still there, which helps build your bond.

-As they wake up, use it as an opportunity to build up play time and affection.
-Spending time on the floor with your kitten also gets you down to their level and helps to instantly build up extra trust.
+When they wake up, use it as an opportunity for play time and affection.
+Spending time on the floor with your kitten also gets you down to their level and helps to build up extra trust.

 Should I ignore my kitten crying at night?

-There are lots of reasons why your cat is meowing at night, and one of the big questions that new kitten owners have is whether it’s safe to ignore it.
+Cat meowing at night?
+There are lots of reasons why your kitten may be crying at night and one of the big questions that new kitten owners have is whether it’s safe to ignore it.

 As with lots of pet training, the key to getting your new cat used to being in your home is consistency.
+So any changes should be made gradually.
 If you’re finding crying to be a problem, something you might like to try is putting their bed in or close to your bedroom, then slowly moving it further away every couple of days until they are in the place you actually want them to sleep.

 Where should kittens sleep at night?

-Most cats (and let’s face it humans) just want somewhere warm and cozy to snuggle up in at night.
+Most cats (and let’s face it humans too) just want somewhere warm and cozy to snuggle up in at night.

-Look for a suitable spot in which you can set up their bed before you bring your kitten home for the first time.
+Look for a suitable spot to set up their bed before you bring your kitten home for the first time.
 Somewhere out of the way of draughts, away from doors and corridors, where they can feel safe and secure is generally a good option.

 Again, if you want to place your kitten near to your bed for the first few nights with the ultimate aim of moving to them to a different spot, try and find somewhere close by that isn’t at risk of them being trodden on or otherwise being in the way.